Teresa Jornet Ibars: Canonization

 The beatification process opened in Valencia on 23 April 1945.
-It concluded on 7 March 1946, at which point theologians collated all of Ibar's writings and approved them as being in line with official doctrine in a decree issued on 4 April 1948; the informative process later received the validation from the Congregation of Rites on 25 June 1954.
+It concluded on 7 March 1946.
+Theologians collated all of Ibar's writings and approved them as being in line with official doctrine in a decree issued on 16 March 1947.
+The informative process later received the validation from the Congregation of Rites on 25 June 1954.
 The formal introduction to the cause came on 27 June 1952, and Ibars was titled a Servant of God.
 On 22 January 1957, Pope Pius XII named her Venerable upon the confirmation that Ibars led a life of heroic virtue.

 Pius XII beatified Ibars in Saint Peter's Basilica on 27 April 1958 upon the acknowledgment of two miracles attributed to her intercession while the confirmation of another two in 1973 allowed for Pope Paul VI to canonize her as a saint on 27 January 1974.
 In 1977, he proclaimed her the patron saint of old age in Spain.